 Next, a mineral feedstock capable of producing sulfate of potash (SOP) is deposited and must undergo additional processing to be ready for use.
 We harvest the SOP feedstock, crush it and feed it into our plant where it is mixed with brine to form a slurry.
 It is then agitated, cooled, crystallized, thickened and filtered to produce an intermediate product called schoenite.
 The schoenite is then converted to SOP in an equilibrium process where it is re-slurried with different brine, heated, crystallized as SOP, filtered and dried.
 It is then compacted and screened into our various grades of product.
 The SOP, sold under the name Protassium+®, improves the quality, yield and shelf life of high-value fruit, vegetable and tree nut crops.
 Protassium+ also offers a line of products approved for organic food production by the Organic Materials Review Institute (OMRI).

-The remaining liquid is primarily magnesium chloride, which can be used in numerous ways including roadway deicing, dust control and even as an early stage plant nutrient for wheat crops and key ingredient in next-generation fire retardants.
+The remaining liquid is primarily magnesium chloride, which can be used in numerous ways including roadway deicing, dust control and even as an early-stage plant nutrient for wheat crops and key ingredient in next-generation fire retardants.